Plastic bag ban now in effect

 Choose reusables over compostable products

 If possible, use durable products like washable utensils, cups, and plates to prevent waste.
 Not all items labeled "compostable" or "biodegradable” really compost.
-For information on what’s accepted, contact Peter Guttchen at 360-867-2283 or firstname.lastname@example.org.
+For information on what’s accepted, check out our list of compostable products or contact Peter Guttchen at 360-867-2283 or email@example.com.
 We also offer tips on how to organize a waste-free event.

 Other waste reduction options for organics